-Katherine Boothe is an Assistant Professor in McMaster’s Political Science department and a member of CHEPA.
+Katherine Boothe is an Associate Professor in McMaster’s Political Science department and a member of CHEPA.
 She holds a PhD and an MA from the University of British Columbia and a BA (Hons.) from the University of Alberta.
 Her research focuses on comparative public policy in advanced industrial democracies, with a focus on health policy, particularly the development and reform of public pharmaceutical insurance programs.

 - Canadian and comparative politics